-- BEFORE YOU GO TO SITE: If there are any changes to your project net area or the species planted, create a new map to confirm the actual planted area.
-This should show any changes to the boundary, compartments within the site, or change to areas allocated as open ground and needs to be submitted as part of your verification documentation.
-Refer to the latest mapping rules. - Two things will be useful to help you decide where to locate plots and to confirm the 'actual' vs 'planned' net planted area: - a.
+- Before you go to site: If there are any changes to your project net area or the species planted, create a new map to confirm the actual planted area.
+This should show any changes to the boundary, compartments within the site or change to areas allocated as open ground and needs to be submitted as part of your verification documentation.
+Refer to the latest mapping rules. - Two things will be useful to help you decide where to locate plots and to confirm the 'actual' versus 'planned' net planted area: - a.
 Any site maps produced between validation and this survey may help.
-If any boundaries or species planted differ to those given at the time of validation, project areas/species should be amended, and a new map should be produced. - b.
+If any boundaries or species planted differ to those given at the time of validation, amend the project areas/species and produce a new map. - b.
 From year 15 onwards, access the latest aerial photography (or other remotely sensed data) where the planted area is visible and map the actual planted area, and update boundaries of the visible 'net planted area'.

-There are a number of tools available to help with this task, where you will be able to access aerial photography including:
+There are a number of tools available to help with this task, which allow you to access aerial photography, including:

-- England's Map Browser and Land Information Search - Scotland's Land Information Search in Scotland's Environment Web - Natural Resources Wales Interactive Mapper - My Forest (You can upload an existing shapefile and overlay it on aerial photography) - The Land App (access Bing imagery or Mapbox imagery) - MAGIC - Scotland's Environment Web - Google Maps or Bing Maps (although aerial photography can be older). - WHEN YOU ARE ONSITE: Where it is feasible, check that the boundaries on the ground agree with the mapped boundaries shown at validation or the most recent verification.
-Any areas known to be left unplanted, or are now open/without trees for any reason should be annotated. - ONSITE PHOTOS: Whilst onsite take 2 or 3 photos across the whole site which are representative of the general site condition.
-Ensure to tag the location and note the direction in which the photo was taken.
+- England's Map Browser and Land Information Search - Scotland's Land Information Search in Scotland's Environment Web - Natural Resources Wales Interactive Mapper - My Forest (you can upload an existing shapefile and overlay it on aerial photography) - The Land App (access Bing imagery or Mapbox imagery) - MAGIC - Scotland's Environment Web - Google Maps or Bing Maps (although aerial photography can be older).

+When you are onsite: Where it is feasible, check that the boundaries on the ground agree with the mapped boundaries shown at validation or the most recent verification.
+Annotate any areas known to be left unplanted or which are now open/without trees for any reason.

+Onsite photos: While onsite, take two or three photos across the whole site which are representative of the general site condition.
+Tag the location and note which direction in which the photo faces_was taken.